Mixing can be tricky to figure out when you are at the beginning of your music production journey.

 Usually, the mixing engineer makes sure that the output level of the mixed track is around -6dB.
 This is the perfect sweet spot that gives mastering engineers enough headroom to work through the mixed track and make it even better.
 All commercially released songs are mixed at -6dB.

-If you start to dig deeper about what is mixing is all about, there is a sea of knowledge about it.
+If you start to dig deeper into what mixing is all about, there is a sea of knowledge about it.

 In this article, I will specifically walk you through the concepts of why songs are mixed at a particular volume level and why should pay attention to it as a producer.
 Let’s get started.